BLEACH Rebirth of Souls: Best settings for RTX 3060 and 3060 Ti

-BLEACH Rebirth of Souls is an arena fighter game based on the Bleach anime TV series.
-This title features a unique combat system, allowing you to kill an opponent with a single strike, and the same applies to you.
+BLEACH Rebirth of Souls was launched on March 21, 2025, for all major platforms, including PC.
+This fighter title is based on the world of Bleach, an iconic anime TV series from 2004, based on a manga series of the same name.

-It can be a fantastic game for Bleach fans, but its high system requirements can stop you from reaching high framerates and a stutter-free gameplay experience.
-However, the right set of graphics settings can achieve both of them.
+Unfortunately, the game's high system requirements are a bit concerning, and some users are unsure if their Nvidia RTX 4060 and 4060 Ti GPUs will reach 60 FPS.
+But gamers need not worry as these graphics cards can easily reach 60 FPS and above, if you apply the right settings.

-This article provides all the best BLEACH Rebirth of Souls settings for Nvidia RTX 3060 and 3060 Ti.
+This article provides all the best BLEACH Rebirth of Souls settings for PCs with RTX 4060 and 4060 Ti.

 Note: The settings provided below are based on the recommended system requirements of BLEACH Rebirth of Souls and shouldn't be used for resolutions higher than 1920 x 1080 (RTX 3060) and 2560 x 1440 (RTX 3060 Ti).